abd-bangash/lexical-analyzer/README.md

 }
 ```
 ## 6. Functions
-•	Functions are declared using “fn” keyword.
+•	Functions are declared using “fn” keyword. <br>
 •	The array before “fn” tells parameters and return data type respectively.
 If multiple parameters then all datatypes are given comma seperated the last in the array will always be the return type if nothing is returned void is used as datatype in this array.
 ```
 [charline, charline] fn greet(name) {